Tibo46/person-ui-react/README.md

 ## ENVIRONMENT CONFIGURATION

-In the root of this repository you can find a .env file.
+In the root of this repository you can find a .env file.<br />
 This file contains the environment variables, such as the API url.

-If your Person API runs in a different address than http://localhost:5000, change the value of `REACT_APP_PERSON_API_ORIGIN` to the correct URL.
+If your Person API runs in a different address or port than http://localhost:5000, change the value of `REACT_APP_PERSON_API_ORIGIN` to the correct URL.<br />
 After any .env change, you need to stop and restart your application.

 ## AVAILABLE SCRIPTS